Zachary T. Fosberg

 As a Vocational Rehabilitation Consultant with CRC Services, LLC, Mr. Fosberg provides vocational guidance and counseling services to injured workers in Massachusetts and Connecticut.
 This consists of conducting vocational assessment interviews, vocational testing, transferable skills analyses, labor market surveys, job seeking skills training, job development, retraining development and coordination, and job placement services.
 Mr. Fosberg also provides services to disabled veterans conducting independent living assessments and providing evaluation services to veterans for their Total Disability based on Individual Unemployability claims.

-Mr. Fosberg serves as an impartial vocational expert witness at Social Security Administration, Office of Hearing Operations before Administrative Law Judges throughout New England testifying on vocational issues and responding to questions on a disabled claimant’s job classification, skill level and transferability, as well as opining on work force numbers in various hypothetical situations.
+Mr. Fosberg serves as an impartial vocational expert witness at Social Security Administration, Office of Hearing Operations before Administrative Law Judges throughout New England, New York and New Jersey.
+He testifies on vocational issues and responding to questions on a disabled claimant’s job classification, skill level and transferability, as well as opining on work force numbers in various hypothetical situations.

 Mr. Fosberg co-presented at the 2017 Connecticut Bar Association Workers’ Compensation Retreat in Stowe, Vermont, on current tips and trends in vocational rehabilitation and employability.